RuurdBijlsma/Music/README.md

 3. On startup of the application fill in your api keys and log in.

+### Extra installation steps, only for Linux

+1. When using Arch, install `libxcrypt-compat`
+2. Make sure `ffmpeg` is in your PATH

 ### Liked tracks

 ![Liked tracks](/.gh/liked-tracks.png?raw=true "Homepage")